Seek Straightness from the Circle

 About the Author

-Geneviève Nedder is the owner and founder of Body Fundamentals, Inc. a Pilates and Wellness business founded in 1996.
-She is a certified Perfect Health Lifestyle educator who teaches one-on-one, group classes and conducts yearly retreats on achieving vibrant health and healing through Movement, Meditation and Conscious Communication.
-In addition to specialized and comprehensive Pilates certifications, Geneviève is a Chopra Center Certified Instructor.
+Geneviève Nedder is the owner and founder of Body Fundamentals, Inc. a Pilates & Wellness business founded in 1996.
+She is a certified Perfect Health Ayurvedic educator who teaches one-on-one, group classes and corporate wellness programs on achieving vibrant health and healing through Movement, Meditation, and Conscious Communication.
+In addition to specialized and comprehensive Pilates certifications, Geneviève is a Chopra Global Wellness Consultant.